-Alumni should use the link below to request a transcript.
-As part of this request process, you will be required to complete an electronic signature authorization form before your transcript can be released.
-Please read these instructions on how to request a transcript as an alumni.
+Both current students and alumni should use the link below to request a transcript.
+The transcript is available in both a print version and PDF (electronic) version.
+As part of the request process, you will be required to complete an electronic signature authorization form before your transcript can be released.
+Please read these instructions on how to request a transcript.

 Check your Order Status

 Use the link below at any time to check the status of your transcript request.

 Due to COVID-19 health regulations, the campus is currently closed; This Option will resume once we return to campus.

 In situations where a transcript is necessary for immediate use, one may be provided within an hour for $10 per copy.
 This service is available Monday-Friday from 8:30 am – 3 pm on the East Peoria Campus only.

 We confer degrees and certificates at the end of fall, spring and summer semesters.
 Students must apply for their degree/certificate prior to the deadline for their final semester:

 - Fall Semester (ends in December) — apply by October 1

 - Spring Semester (ends in May) — apply by March 1